beilabs/intro-to-java-for-android/README.md

 intro-to-java-for-android
 =========================
+##Lesson 5
+In this lesson, we take a look at exception handling within Java.
+You'll learn the difference between a checked and unchecked exception, as well as how we can use try / catch blocks to gracefully deal with errors that may arise during the execution of our code.
+We'll take a look at Eclipse's debugging features, and track down a logical error as well as an exception within a sample application.
+Finally, we'll examine the basic functionality and use of JUnit, and unit testing, and wrap up the lesson with a look at Eclipse's refactoring capabilities.
+Completed: 13/05/2013

 ##Lesson 4
 In this lesson we have a chance to work with IF statements, Switch statements, and several loop implementations.
 We then review and utilitize arrays.
 Today's project uses all of the concepts covered, as we build a basic game of "Guess My Number".